 - Write Great Headlines with Crystal Clear Descriptions.
 Don’t go into too much detail; keep your messages straight and clear for prospects to understand.

-- Use Strong Calls-to-Action (CTAs) on your landing page.
+- Use Strong Calls-to-Action (CTAs) on your high converting landing page.
 Your CTA should not contain a standard message like “buy now” or “call me,” etc. It should be catchy like ‘Get Yours Right Now’ or “Request Free Callback.”

 - Ensure you only provide brief information on the landing page and link it to another page if your product or service requires a technical explanation.
 DON’T flood your landing page with a giant wall of text.

 - DON’T fail to redirect your lead.
-Your prospects should have a clear idea all the time what they are doing and where they are going with your landing page redirection.
+Your prospects should have a clear idea all the time of what they are doing and where they are going with your landing page redirection.

 - DON’T use Confusing Jargon on your landing page.
 Make sure your headings and description provide crystal clear information that should be understandable by a non-technical person.